 One of the must-visit places here is the Taman Negara National Park.
 It is one of the oldest rainforests in the world and home to some interesting flora and fauna, like parasite plants such as orchids and monster flowers.
 For lovers of lush greenery, there are many reserves and forests like Endau-Rompin National Park and the Krau Wildlife Reserve.
 Although it is home to popular places like Genting Highlands and Cameron Highlands, the forests and reserves are mostly untouched and suitable for lovers of offbeat locations.
 Pahang can be reached via bus, taxi or car from Kuala Lumpur.

-Many know Thailand as one of the most-visited tourist destinations in Southeast Asia.
-Not just the popular floating market, beaches, street shops, street foods and nightlife, this country in Southeast Asia has a lot more to offer.
+Many know Thailand as one of the most-visited tourist destinations in South East Asia.
+Not just the popular floating market, beaches, street shops, street foods and nightlife, the South East Asian country has a lot more to offer.
 If you want to experience Thailand beyond Pattaya and Phuket, then you need to explore the hidden gems here.

 Like Nan, which was a former kingdom and lies in the valleys along the Thai-Laos border, Mae Hong Son and Koh Kood (Kut) are some places that are still untouched by heavy tourism.